Deep technical comparison

 TieOpenClaw

-SecurityAuditFinding[] with 114 checks across 4 audit modules and severity ratings.
+SecurityAuditFinding[] across ~18 audit modules (140+ finding sites) with severity ratings.

 Comis